Pablo VidelaUnderstanding molecule-interface interactions: SFG of proteins, catalysts and hydrocarbons

 Catalyst Design and Mechanisms

 Addressing contemporary challenges in alternative energy requires the design of improved electrocatalysts with higher selectivity and selectivity.
-As part of the Yale Solar Group Collaboration (with Brudvig, Crabtree, and Schmuttenmaer), we are working on new electrocatalysts for water oxidation using earth-abundant metals.
-Further, we are designing catalysts for the selective reduction of carbon dioxide to CO, without the production of formate or hydrogen.
+As part of the Yale Solar Group Collaboration (with Brudvig and Crabtree),we are working on new electrocatalysts for water and ammonia oxidation using earth-abundant metals.
+In particular, we have studied the effect of changing the ligand and metal center on catalytic activity with a focus on how these changes affect coupled proton and electron transfer steps.

 Additionally, we are working to understand catalysis on noble metal surfaces.
-In particular, we are investigating the selective transfer hydrogenation from tertiary amines alkynes yielding cis alkenes and the aromatization of cyclic enones to form phenols.
-DFT calculations elucidate the effects of metal surface and hydrogen donor on selectivity.
-This work is a collaboration with the experimental groups of Gary Haller at Yale and Eszter Baráth at Technische Universität München.
+We previously demonstrated that cis-selective transfer hydrogenation from tertiary amines to alkynes is enabled by electronic stabilization of a key surface-bound intermediate at high coverage.
+Currently, we are investigating the aromatization of cyclic enones to form phenols.
+DFT calculations elucidate the effects of metal surface on reactivity, showing that the heterogenous mechanism involves stabilization of the enol tautomer by the surface.
+Changing the metal alters the binding energies of the intermediates and the H donor and acceptor properties of the surface to control reactivity.
+This work is a collaboration with the experimental groups of Eszter Baráth at Leibniz Institute for Catalysis and Gary Haller at Yale.

 Jessica FreezeMachine Learning

-Destruction of waterways through nitrification from fertilizer run-off presents a current and pressing problem.
+Destruction of waterways through nitrification from fertilizer run-off as well as the need to provide safe, green energy options present current and pressing problems.
 Designing catalysts to oxidize ammonia to nitrogen gas may be a solution.
 Efficient design of these catalysts and understanding their mechanisms will assist in these goals.
-Throughout design it is paramount that implementation side effects be examined and optimized so as to avoid possible harm via their insertion.
+Throughout design it is paramount that implementation side effects be examined and optimized so as to avoid possible harm via their insertion into the environment.

 The promise of exponential speedup and the inclusion of interactions previously thought to be too expensive in chemical calculations positions quantum computing as a key asset for future chemists.
 In the regime of near-term quantum computers, we aim to guide innovation towards solving real chemical challenges on the quantum computers of today.